rvong/EPS/README.md

 	good - 201

 ##List of Stop Words
+###Location
-	Location: ../stop_words.txt  (in the parent directory)
+	../stop_words.txt  (in the parent directory)

-	stop_words.txt
+###stop_words.txt
 	a,able,about,across,after,all,almost,also,am,among,an,and,any,are,as,at,
 	be,because,been,but,by,can,cannot,could,dear,did,do,does,either,else,ever,
 	every,for,from,get,got,had,has,have,he,her,hers,him,his,how,however,i,if,
 	in,into,is,it,its,just,least,let,like,likely,may,me,might,most,must,my,
 	neither,no,nor,not,of,off,often,on,only,or,other,our,own,rather,said,say,
 	says,she,should,since,so,some,than,that,the,their,them,then,there,these,
 	they,this,tis,to,too,twas,us,wants,was,we,were,what,when,where,which,while,
 	who,whom,why,will,with,would,yet,you,your,